In the past, I only knew Kobe beef and Matsusaka beef and a couple more, but nowadays cows all over Japan offer delicious meat.

 The purple yam is another tasty speciality from Okinawa.

-We came back to this shop a few times later to get more purple yam cakes and we also bought a jam made from the purple yam at a supermarket and a box of purple yam tarts for the souvenir, too.
+We came back to this shop a few times later to get more purple yam cakes and we also bought a jam made from the purple yam at a supermarket and a box of purple yam tarts for souvenirs, too.

 Back to our first night – after walking around the town we casually popped into a bar.